wazedde/ucom/README.md

 - `ucom info` or `ucom i` provides information about the Unity project in the current directory.
 - `ucom check` or `ucom c` checks for Unity updates for the project in the current directory.
-- `ucom new ~/Develop/MyProject` or `ucom n ~/Develop/MyProject` creates a new project using the latest system Unity version and initializes a git repository with a Unity-specific `.gitignore`.
+- `ucom new ~/Develop/MyProject` or `ucom n ~/Develop/MyProject` creates a new project using the latest system Unity version and initializes a Git repository with a Unity-specific `.gitignore`.
 - `ucom new ~/Develop/MyProject -Q -u 2021.3` creates a new project using the latest 2021.3 version on the system and closes the editor afterward.
 - `ucom open ~/Develop/MyProject` opens the project in the specified directory.